6 Tips to Keep Your Dog Calm on July 4th

 *Keep some lights on so that your dog will feel more secure.

-*Provide your dog with a little “den” where he/she can feel more safe.
+*Provide your dog with a little “den” where he/she can feel safer.
 Crates and kennels are good choices, but if you don’t have one, you can simply create a “den” by placing a sheet over a table or chair.
 Put favorite treats and toys inside the den, and adding any of your unwashed clothing will help as well.

 *Find ways to lessen the noise.
 Close the curtains in the room.
 If your dog will stay in a crate or kennel, cover it up with a blanket.
 This will also stop the flashes of light that may scare your dog.
 Just make sure that it is easy to breathe inside the crate or kennel.